ReviewNB/jupyterlab-gitplus/README.md

   <summary>How can I edit a pull request opened with GitPlus?</summary>
   <p>

-You can head over to GitHub and edit the PR metadata (title, comments) to your liking.
-For pushing additional file changes to the same PR, 1) copy the branch name from GitHub UI (of the form `gitplus-xyz123`) 2) Checkout that branch locally, 3) Make the changes you want, 4) Use push commit functionality from GitPlus
+You can head over to GitHub and edit the PR metadata to your liking.
+For pushing additional file changes to the same PR,
+1. Copy the branch name from GitHub UI (e.g. `gitplus-xyz123`)
+2. Checkout that branch locally
+3. Make the file changes you want
+4. Use push commit functionality from GitPlus to push new changes
 </p></details>

 <details>
   <summary>Is GitPlus tied to ReviewNB in any way?</summary>
   <p>

   No. GitPlus is it's own open source project.
 The only connection with ReviewNB is that at the end of PR/Commit creation, GitPlus shows ReviewNB URL along with GitHub URL.
+You can safely ignore these URLs if you don't want to use ReviewNB.

-It's because users can see [visual notebook diffs](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5ba93ded243329a486dab26e_sl-code%2Bimage.png) on ReviewNB instead of hard to read [JSON diffs](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5c24ba833c78e57d6b8c9d09_Screenshot%202018-12-27%20at%204.43.09%20PM.png) on GitHub.
+  It's is useful to see [visual notebook diffs](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5ba93ded243329a486dab26e_sl-code%2Bimage.png) on ReviewNB instead of hard to read [JSON diffs](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5c24ba833c78e57d6b8c9d09_Screenshot%202018-12-27%20at%204.43.09%20PM.png) on GitHub.
 [ReviewNB](https://www.reviewnb.com/) also facilitates discussion on notebooks cells.
 </p></details>

 <details>